The Glass House Mountains - Mount Ngungun

 3) How many of the Glass House Mountains can you see from here?

-4) Take a photo of you with your GPS or just your GPS from the summit.
+4) Take a photo of your GPS from the summit or you and your GPS (OPTIONAL) .
 Post this photo with your log.

-Please email the answers to the questions, please DO NOT post them with your log.
+Please email me the answers to the questions, please DO NOT post them with your log.

 Permission to list an earthcache at this location was given by Norm Taylor, Ranger in Charge, Glass House MU.